neilgupta/grget/README.md

 Download the latest release binary of a GitHub project from command line.

-grget is useful for automating scripts that always want the latest release binary.
+grget is useful for automating scripts that always want the latest release binary of a project.
 I use it in my [dotfiles](https://github.com/neilgupta/dotfiles) to fetch the latest release of QuickLook plugins when setting up my Mac.
 It is a bash script that requires wget to run.
+It will only download files added through the [GitHub Releases](https://github.com/neilgupta/grget/releases) feature.

 ## Installation